 that you are carrying.

-other stores, though normal metal stuff works OK.
-Do not bring cheap
+stores, though normal metal stuff works OK.
+Do not bring cheap disposable

-disposable plastic flatware.
-Bring plastic mug/bowl/plate: ceramic is too
+plastic flatware.
+Bring plastic mug/bowl/plate: ceramic is too fragile

-measuring cup works in a pinch and is available in any grocery store,
+works in a pinch and is available in any grocery store, though they tend

 - Plate.
 I generally skip this unless I’m car camping.